sutter/helloFront/README.md

 The Javascript files are located in `./app/assets/js`.

-**Use the ES6 syntaxe** Babel convert it in ES5 for you.
-You can use Browserify, for split your codebase into partials and require them.
+**Use the ES6 syntaxe** Babel convert it in ES5 for you via webpack.

 ### Working with Images